bbauska/Coursera-Bootstrap/readme.md

 Now your job is to go through three tasks in order to format this page.

-Let\'s look at the three tasks in more detail.
+Let&apos;s look at the three tasks in more detail.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!------------------------------------ 75. first task (108) -------------------------------------->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->